intel/neural-compressor/docs/source/tuning_strategies.md

 ```

 ### Traverse
-Once the `tuning space` was constructed, user can specify the traverse logic by setting the `quant_level` field with `0` or `1` in the `PostTrainingQuantConfig`(`QuantizationAwareTrainingConfig`), or the `strategy` field with strategy name in the `TuningCriterion`.
+Once the `tuning space` was constructed, user can specify the traverse logic by setting the `quant_level` field with `0` or `1` in the `PostTrainingQuantConfig` (`QuantizationAwareTrainingConfig`), or the `strategy` field with strategy name in the `TuningCriterion`.
 The priority of `quant_level` is higher than `strategy`, which means the `quant_level` should be set to `1` if user wants to specify the traverse logic by strategy name.
 We will introduce the design and usage of each traverse logic in the following session.

 ## Traverse Logics

 ### O0

 #### Design
 The quantization level `O0` is designed for user who want to keep the accuracy of the model after quantization.
-It starts with the original(`fp32`) model and then adds the quantized OPs in `op-type-wise` and `op-wise`.
+It starts with the original(`fp32`) model and then convert the OPs into lower precision by `op-type-wise` and `op-wise`.
 #### Usage

 To use `O0`, user should specify the `quant_level` field with `0` in the `PostTrainingQuantConfig` (`QuantizationAwareTrainingConfig`).